enhanced in 2018

+The European label of "organic wine" is deceitful.
 Learn the difference between "organic wine", wine without sulfites, and natural wine.
-Some bottles are labeled "organic wine" but the winemaking process cannot be organic but it can be respectful.
+Even though some European bottles are labeled "organic wine", the winemaking process is not organic (but it could be respectful).
 Let me explain in turn: organic farming, sulfites and natural wines.

 Conventional wine growing

 Wine growers buy lots of pesticides.
 ‘Terra Vitis’ is not a label of organic farming.
 It is the label of Integrated Pest Management Agriculture.
 This approach puts a cap on the use of pesticides and other pollutants.
 It enables conventional agriculture to proclaim their will to reduce their adverse effects on environment while continuing to pollute.
 Here is more about the chemicals in wine and their effects on the body.

 The growing of grapes can conform to organic farming.
 Organic farming is defined by regulation (country-specific) or stand-alone certification.
 It avoids chemical fertilizers, pesticides, fungicides and herbicides.
 Organic farming uses non-chemical fertilizers, pesticides and fungicides (notably the "Bordeaux mixture", a mixture of copper sulfate and slaked lime used as a fungicide).
 Copper and sulfur are spread in the fields.